yu-ming-chen/tp/docs/UserGuide.md

  > 📕 If no expenditures are displayed, it means that none of the expenditures matches your search term.
  >
  > 📕 You can use the [list expenditures command](#535-listing-expenditures-list) to display all expenditures again.
+ >
+ > 📕 This command will only find entries that contain the entire `KEYWORD`.
+For example, `find Blue Shirt` will only find the expenditure named "Sky Blue Shirt" but not "Blue Floral Shirt".

 ✏️ Example: `find sock`